Controversies surrounding Yasukuni Shrine: Emperor Shōwa's visits

 For journalist Masanori Yamaguchi, who analyzed the "memo" and comments made by the emperor in his first-ever press conference in 1975, his evasive and opaque attitude about his own responsibility for the war and the fact that he said that the bombing of Hiroshima "could not be helped", could mean that he was afraid that the enshrinement would reignite the debate over his own responsibility for the war.
 Another commentator stated that there are three immediate impacts of the memo.
 Firstly, the explanation of the suspension of the imperial visit offered by the right is no longer sustainable.
 Those on the right of Japanese politics had attributed the reason for the emperor's suspension of visits to the emergence of controversy over constitutional validity of the visit by the prime minister or the emperor in regard to the separation of state and religion.
 This claim is no longer valid in the light of the revelation.
 Secondly, Yasukuni and its lay organisation Izokukai probably have to make alterations to their stance somewhat.
 Both organisations have clearly expressed their wish for a visit by the current emperor.
-Recent rulings by the Supreme Court have also indicated that visits by the prime minister or the emperor are constitutional.
-However, it is now clear that the controversy over the enshrinement of class A war criminals has to be resolved.
-Moreover, though the emperor is the highest authority of Shinto, he does not exercise direct control of any Shinto shrine including Yasukuni.
-However, Yasukuni ideology is clearly in favour of the pre-war arrangement in which the emperor was the official head of Shinto.
+Recent rulings by the Supreme Court have also indicated that visits by the prime minister or the emperor are constitutional; however, it is now clear that the controversy over the enshrinement of class A war criminals has to be resolved.
+Moreover, although the emperor is the highest authority of Shinto, he does not exercise direct control of any Shinto shrine including Yasukuni, whose ideology is clearly in favour of the pre-war arrangement in which the emperor was the official head of Shinto.
 Thirdly, the revelation clearly shifts the focus of the controversy to the enshrinement of class A war criminals, meaning that the issue of the separation between the state and the church is no longer the main focus.
 The public opinion is split between those on the left who advocate for the removal and those on the right who nonetheless object to the removal.

 New memorial

-On October 28, 2005, the Liberal Democratic Party (LDP) and the Democratic Party of Japan (DPJ) agreed to set up a cross-party "group for pushing forward the establishment of a national memorial facility" to bring about the foundation of a secular war memorial dedicated only to "ordinary" soldiers.
+On October 28, 2005, the Liberal Democratic Party and the Democratic Party of Japan agreed to set up a cross-party "group for pushing forward the establishment of a national memorial facility" to bring about the foundation of a secular war memorial dedicated only to "ordinary" soldiers.
 This would replace Yasukuni Shrine as the home of Japan's war dead.
 The group was set to meet for the first time on November 9, 2005.